sdkbox-doc/en/docs/unity/socialshare/index.md

 </array>
 ```

-- if you use < unity 5.0, you need add '-ObjC' to `other linker flag` in ios project build setting
+- you need add '-ObjC' to `other linker flag` in ios project build setting

 ![](socialshare_ios_project_setting.png)